-Howard-Franklin returns for his sixth season with the Mustangs in 2017-18 and fourth as an assistant coach.
+Howard-Franklin returns for his seventh season with the Mustangs in 2018-19 and fifth as an assistant coach.
 He served as the team's graduate assistant from 2012-14.

 Prior to joining the women's team, Howard-Franklin was a student assistant for the men's team for the 2011-12 season.

 Howard-Franklin oversees all player development and individual workouts throughout the season.
-These workouts includes drills that help improve the players' skills and basketball IQ.
+These workouts include drills that help improve the players' skills and basketball IQ.
 He also has recruiting and operational duties.

-A 2012 graduate of Stevenson with a bachelor's degree in business administration, Howard-Franklin attended Union Catholic Regional High School in Piscataway, New Jersey where he was a three-year letterwinner under head coach Jim Regan, Jr. He was a member of the Vikings' Mountain Valley Conference championship team in 2005 and won a MVC title as a member of the track and field team as well.
+A 2012 graduate of Stevenson with a bachelor's degree in business administration, Howard-Franklin attended Union Catholic Regional High School in Piscataway, New Jersey where he was a three-year letter winner under head coach Jim Regan, Jr. He was a member of the Vikings' Mountain Valley Conference championship team in 2005 and won an MVC title as a member of the track and field team as well.